 - A Song of Ice and Fire: Oberyn Martell (aka The Red Viper) is infamous for using poisoned weapons, and it allows him to deliver a quasi-fatal wound to the Brutish Gregor Clegane.

-- The Crannogmen are also infamous for fighting with poisoned arrows and utilizing the swamps that surround their lands when they fight.
+- The Crannogmen are also famous for fighting with poisoned arrows and utilizing the swamps that surround their lands when they fight.
 Their foes refer to them as bog devils because of this.

 - Man Plus, a science fiction novel by Frederik Pohl, has the U.S. Secret Service require women meeting the president to soak their hands in a solution first, in case their fingernails have a biochemical poison on them.